mreithub/go-faster/README.md

 An example use case would be seperate, possibly nested instances for different parts of your application (e.g. `faster.GetInstance("http")` for HTTP endpoint handlers, `faster.GetInstance("dao", "psql")` for the PostgreSQL based DAO, ...)

-You can see a simple example of GoFaster scopes in action in the *gorilla-mux* example below (or in the `examples/gorillamux/` directory)
+You can see a simple example of go-faster scopes in action in the *gorilla-mux* example below (or in the `examples/gorillamux/` directory)

 ## Example (excerpt from [webserver.go](examples/webserver/webserver.go)):

-This example shows how to use GoFaster in your web applications.
+This example shows how to use go-faster in your web applications.
 Here it tracks all web handler invocations.

 Have a look at the usage documentation at [godoc.org][godoc].